denn1s/apple-and-lily/Ch. 5 - Valerie.md

 I loaded the brush and pressed it to the shoulder armor.
 With one smooth stroke, the plastic sheen vanished, replaced by a soft matte finish that gave the piece weight.
 Substance.

-"Whoa… Princess," Risa said with wide eyes.
-"You’re incredible!
-It already looks so much better!"
+“Whoa… Princess,” Risa said with wide eyes.
+“You’re incredible!
+It already looks so much better!”

 _It’s just a base coat,_ I thought, as my old lessons echoed in my mind.
 There’s nothing skillful about this part.
 It’s but the boring work you do before the real painting begins.

-"Thank you."
+“Thank you.”
 I said, offering her a small, tight smile.

 My teacher would be rapping my knuckles right about now. _The surface is improperly prepared, Miss Valerie.
 The color is not accurate.
 Your strokes are rough.
-This is not the right brush, nor the right paint..._
+This is not the right brush, nor the right paint…_

-_... you'll never be like her at this rate._
+_… you'll never be like her at this rate._